needle-mirror/com.unity.live-capture/Documentation~/ref-window-connections.md

 # Connections window

-The Connections window allows you to manage local network and server settings in order to allow you to connect client apps with the Unity Editor.
+The Connections window allows you to manage local network and connection settings to allow you to connect client apps with the Unity Editor.

-To open this window, from the Unity Editor main menu, select Windows
+To open this window, from the Unity Editor main menu, select **Window** > **Connections**.

 ![](images/ref-window-connections.png)